 It’s rare to see the Algarve listed as a top gay-friendly travel destination.
 The list is usually dominated by the likes of Berlin, Barcelona, Copenhagen, and New York.
-But just because the Algarve (or anywhere else in Portugal, for that matter) isn’t mentioned, that doesn’t mean the Algarve isn’t a gay-friendly place.
+But just because the Algarve isn’t mentioned, that doesn’t mean the Algarve isn’t a gay-friendly place to visit.

-Overall, Portugal is also an incredibly safe place to visit.
+Although the statistics aren’t specific to gay travel, it’s worth mentioning that Portugal is a very safe country.
 As of 2017, the Global Peace Index ranks Portugal as the 3rd safest country to visit worldwide after Iceland and New Zealand.
-This ranking obviously doesn’t apply specifically to gay travel, but it does give some indication of safety that LGBT travellers can expect in Portugal.

 As mentioned, most people on the Algarve are extremely welcome and this includes hotels and guesthouse owners.
 However, if you’d like to stay at a gay-owned hotel or guesthouse, or somewhere that has specifically listed themselves as gay-friendly, this list should help you out.